psj33001/Very-Awesome-Cool-1VS1-RSP/README.md

 # VERY AWESOME COOL 1VS1 RSP
-This is a common 1vs1 Rock Scissors Paper game with some spetial rules.
+This is a common 1vs1 Rock Scissors Paper game with some special rules.

 ## How to Play